 The following principles shall guide the Commission’s decisions in determining allocations for CPCs and New Entrants.
 Allocations established pursuant to the Allocation Regime contained in this Resolution shall:

-3.1. provide a fair, equitable and transparent system to allocate fishing opportunities in the IOTC area of competence;
+3.1. provide an objective, fair, equitable and transparent system to allocate fishing opportunities in the IOTC area of competence;

-3.2. factor in the status of the IOTC species to be allocated;
+3.2. factor in the status of the IOTC stocks to be allocated;

-3.3 contribute to the sustainable management and use of IOTC species;
+3.3 contribute to ensuring the sustainable management and use of IOTC fish stocks ;

-3.4. respect the sovereign rights and obligations of coastal States within their Exclusive Economic Zone;
+3.4. respect the sovereign rights and obligations of coastal States within their Exclusive Economic Zone or equivalent maritime zone;

+3.4 bis ensure the compatibility of conservation and management measures for fish stocks in their entirety established for both the high seas and the areas under jurisdiction of coastal States.

-3.5. respect the rights and obligations of all States fishing in the IOTC area of competence;nt
+3.5. respect the rights and obligations of all States fishing in the IOTC area of competence;

+3.5 bis take into consideration the significant efforts made by each CPC to fulfil their obligations to comply with the IOTC Agreement and Resolutions

-recognize and accommodate the special requirements of developing coastal States, including Small Island Developing States, who are socio-economically dependent on IOTC fisheries resources, including for food security, and factor their needs and dependency on these resources;
+recognize and accommodate the special requirements of developing coastal States, in particular the vulnerability of Small Island Developing States, who are socio-economically dependent on IOTC fisheries resources, including for food security, and factor their needs and dependency on these resources;

-take into account and accommodate the interests and aspirations of coastal States, particularly those of developing coastal States, in further developing their fishing opportunities in the IOTC area of competence;
+take into account and accommodate the interests and aspirations of coastal States, particularly those of developing coastal States, in further developing their fishing opportunities in the IOTC area of competence , without undermining the rights of other CPCs fishing for the same fish stocks;

+3.7(bis) take into account and accommodate the established interests, fishing patterns and fishing practices of CPCs historically fishing in the IOTC area of competence;

-be implemented in a step-wise manner while providing some stability in the fisheries, by shifting current fishing patterns from developed CPCs to CPCs that are developing coastal States, to ensure a smooth transition to a new allocation regime, taking into account the socio-economic impacts of the resulting change in past fishing patterns of developed CPCs;
+be implemented in a step-wise manner while providing some stability in the fisheries, by partially shifting current fishing patterns from Developed CPCs and Non-coastal CPCs to Coastal CPCs that are developing Coastal States, including in particular, least developed states and small island developing states, taking into account the socio-economic impacts of the resulting change in past fishing patterns of Developed CPCs and Non-coastal CPCs, and the socio-economic impacts of any delay in the transition on developing coastal CPCs whose people, present and future, rely on the fish stocks for their economic and food security;

-provide incentives for Cooperating Non-Contracting Parties to become Contracting Parties to the IOTC; and,
+Alternative 3.8:

+take into account the desire to limit socio economic shocks from the implementation of the allocation regime by providing the ability to temporarily transfer allocations between CPCs

-the Allocation Regime shall deter Illegal, Unreported and Unregulated fishing and serious non-compliance with IOTC CMMs.
+The Allocation Regime shall deter Illegal, Unreported and Unregulated fishing and serious non-compliance with relevant IOTC CMMs.

 Article 4.
 ELIGIBILITY

-Each CPC at the time of the adoption of this Resolution is eligible to receive an allocation under this Allocation Regime.
-The nature and extent of the allocation shall be determined based on the criteria and process outlined in this Resolution and its annexes.
+Each CP at the time of the adoption of this Resolution is eligible to receive an allocation for one or more fish stocks under this Allocation Regime.
+The nature and extent of the allocation shall be determined based on the criteria and process outlined in this Resolution, its appendices and its annexes.

-A CNCP that is eligible to one or more allocations pursuant to this Resolution shall receive [50%] of the allocation for each species for which it is eligible, until such time as it becomes a Contracting Party to the IOTC.
+A CNCP at the time of the adoption of this Resolution may also be eligible to receive an allocation as described in Article 4.1 if the CNCP expressed a real interest in fishing in the IOTC area of competence when it submitted its application for CNCP status.
+In such a case, the CNCP shall receive [50%] of the allocation for each fish stock for which it is eligible, until such time as it becomes a Contracting Party to the IOTC.
 Once a CNCP becomes a CP, it may receive 100% of the allocations to which it is eligible, upon payment of its contribution to the Commission pursuant to Article XIII of the Agreement.